 How to Unclog a Toilet With or Without a Plunger

 In my experience, most toilet blockages can be cleared without employing a plumber.
-It is not a pleasant job to do yourself, but it can save you a lot of money, and often isn’t as difficult as some might think.
-The vast majority of clogged toilet issues can be resolved by using some reasonably easy and straightforward methods and tools.
+It is not a pleasant job to do yourself, but it can save you a lot of money, and often isn’t as difficult as you might think.
+The vast majority of clogged toilet issues can be resolved by using some reasonably simple and straightforward methods and tools.

 Once you have unclogged the toilet, you should work on preventing or reducing the chances of it happening again—see my suggestions at the bottom of the page.